Kemjiranug/Projects/Restaurant Inventory Management Database/README.md

 ---

 ### Overview
 This project focuses on designing and implementing a relational database system for managing restaurant inventory and orders.
-It supports efficient data storage, querying, and future analytics.
+It supports efficient data storage, querying, and basic operational analysis.

+---

 ### Database Design